-The Flood Management policy seeks to reduce flood risk through the appropriate siting of development and use of flood resistance measures.
+The Flood Management policy seeks to reduce flood risk through the appropriate siting of development and use of flood mitigation measures.
 For example raising ground floor levels and ensuring basements for car parking are properly designed to reduce flood risk.

 The Caretakers’ houses policy protects business and industry by preventing housing that is not associated with a business or industry from establishing on land where housing is prohibited.

-Caretakers houses, however, are allowed in commercial and industrial areas and are only intended as a minor component of a commercial or industrial activity.
+Caretakers' houses, however, are allowed in commercial and industrial areas and are only intended as a minor component of a commercial or industrial activity.
 There needs to be a clear and legitimate link between a business or industrial operation and any proposed caretaker’s house.